liazylee/lip_reading/Lip Reading.md

     * We will split the dataset into training and testing sets.
     * We will use the training set to train the model and the testing set to evaluate the model's performance.
-3. Model Selection:
+3. Model Selection:(to be decided later)

-    * We will explore various deep learning models, including convolutional neural networks (CNNs) and recurrent neural networks (RNNs).such as Long Short-Term Memory(LSTM) networks.
+    * We will explore various deep learning models, including convolutional neural networks (CNNs) ; recurrent neural networks (RNNs).such as Long Short-Term Memory(LSTM) networks; Hybrid models that combine CNNs and RNNs; End-to-End Models: models that directly map the input to the output without any intermediate steps; 3D CNNs: models that can capture temporal information from video data.
     * We will select the model that yields the best performance on the testing set.